MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 To share your app with others, select an app from the dashboard and then click **Manage app** to add collaborators by typing in the user's email address.

 > [!NOTE]
-> If you are not a 'Manager' role on an app, you cannot add collaborators to that app.
+> If you're not a 'Manager' role on an app, you can't add collaborators to that app.

 ## Transferring an app